piotrostr/listen/README.md

 And more!

-It works plug'n'play with [$ARC rig framework](https://github.com/0xPlaygrounds/rig) framework allowing AI Agents interact with the Solana blockchain, see example:
+It works plug'n'play with [$arc rig framework](https://github.com/0xPlaygrounds/rig) framework allowing AI Agents interact with the Solana blockchain, see example:
 [src/agent.rs](https://github.com/piotrostr/listen/blob/main/src/agent.rs) and